oktonine/docs/docs/guide/manager/Call_creation.md

 # Create a call-for-challenges
-When you use oktonine to make your students work on real life projects, in collaboration with companies, one of the challenges is to find these projects for you students.
+When you use Oktonine to make your students work on real-life projects in collaboration with companies, one of the challenges is to find these projects for your students.

-By using Oktonine you can pass through the `projectstore` to find these projects (we talk about that in another section), or you create your own call for challenges, that you can send to companies, this is the subject of this topic.
+By using Oktonine, you can pass through the `project store` to find these projects (we talk about that in another section), or you create your own call for challenges that you can send to companies; this is the subject of this topic.

 ## Create a call
 To create a call for challenges, you need to pass through these steps :